-Off pist skiing in Japan - Powder, Sushi and Onsen
+Off-piste skiing in Japan - powder, sushi and Onsen

-Powder, good food, bathing in natural hot springs and ski adventure in the beautiful woods is what awaits us at Hokkaido in Japan.
+Powder, good food, bathing in natural hot springs and ski adventures in the beautiful woods is what await us on Hokkaido in Japan.
 Hokkaido is the northern island of Japan, thanks to cold winds from Siberia and northern China, there are incredible amounts of snow every winter.
-Statistics show that it snows around 15m per season.
-If that wasn’t enough, the last 5 years it has snowed every day throughout the month of January.
+Statistics show that it snows about 15 meters per season.
+As if that wasn't enough, the last 5 years it has snowed every day throughout the month of January.
 So pack the goggles and your fat skis and go with us on the powder-chills in Japan.

 A ski safari around Hokkaido

-Our goal of the trip is to visit several different ski resorts and pick the best parts of them.
-The distance between many of the resorts are pretty short and by staying in two different places we have time to explore ski resorts in two different areas.
+Our goal of the trip is to visit several different ski resorts and pick the best parts at each place.
+The distances between many of the resorts are pretty short and by staying in three different places we have time to explore ski resorts in different areas.

 About Hokkaido

-Hokkaido is Japan's northernmost island and is reached easiest reached by 1,5 hour domestic flight from Tokyo, although there is a tunnel to the main island.
+Hokkaido is Japan's northernmost island and is reached easiest by 1.5 hour domestic flight from Tokyo, although there is a tunnel to the main island.
 Hokkaido is two times bigger than the size of Switzerland.
-Sapporo, the largest city on Hokkaido, is perhaps best known for us skiers thanks to the winter Olympics 1972.
+Sapporo, the largest city on Hokkaido, is perhaps best known for us skiers thanks to the Winter Olympics 1972.
 Hokkaido is Japan's main agricultural area.
-Most of the rice and fish is produced here, as well as the cultivating of vegetables.
-There are many pristine forests of Hokkaido and the island is the part of Japan the least populated, although the number of inhabitants on the island are approximately 5.7 million.
-There are six national parks and twelve nature reserves and the island is a popular resort for Japanese especially in summer.
+Most of the rice and fish are produced here, as well as the cultivating of vegetables.
+There are many pristine forests on Hokkaido and the island is the least populated part of Japan, although the number of inhabitants on the island are approximately 5.7 million.
+There are six national parks and twelve nature reserves and the island is a popular resort for the Japanese, especially in summer.

-The island has a total of over 80 ski resorts, and although many of these are small and have lifts that are of no or little interest, there is plenty of good skiing.
+There are a total of over 80 ski resorts on Hokkaido, many of these are small and have lifts that are of no or little interest, but there is still plenty of good skiing.

 Program